 Not all finishes are created equal.

-While it’s important to both have a pre-eminently scratch-resistant faucet, it’s just as important for it to fit well with the specific aesthetic of your home.
+While it’s important to have a pre-eminently scratch-resistant faucet, it’s just as important for it to fit well with the specific aesthetic of your home.
 Assuming a faucet already has PVD finishing, the faucet’s type of metal finish also factors into its durability.
-Brass, brushed nickel, and stainless steel are among the most stain and scratch resistant.
-We talked to handyman Dmitri Kara and Issabel Williams, Senior Marketing Specialist at Bob's Handyman Services, to better understand the main differences between popular faucet finish options.
+Brass, brushed nickel, and stainless steel are among the most stain- and scratch-resistant.
+We talked to Kara and Issabel Williams, senior marketing specialist at Bob's Handyman Services, to better understand the main differences among popular faucet finish options.

 - Chrome: It's shiny but cheap — it's particularly susceptible to scratches.
 Williams warns that “if you choose a chrome faucet, you should know that it quickly attracts water spots.”